CCEA Adaptive Assessments

-Last year (2018/19), over 14,500 pupils across 73 schools piloted CCEA Adaptive Assessments.
+During the last large-scale pilot prior to the COVID-19, nearly 20,000 pupils across 110 schools piloted CCEA Adaptive Assessments.
 The pilots covered all board areas and school types (including Irish Medium and SEN).

 From the start of this pilot, we worked in partnership with schools to ensure that we developed the adaptive assessments to best meet schools’ needs.